learn-co-curriculum/java-mod-1-your-first-java-program/README.md

 - A method is a grouping of instructions.
 We use methods to organize instructions that belong together.
-  - Consider for example that you wanted to explain to someone how to make breakfast
+  - Consider for example that you wanted to explain to someone how to make breakfast.
-  - You may need to provide that person instructions on how to make toast, how to make eggs and how to make a smoothie
+  - You may need to provide that person instructions on how to make toast, how to make eggs and how to make a smoothie.
-  - Since you still want to be able to say "make me breakfast, please", and have that person understand that it means "make toast", "make eggs", and "make a smoothie", you would group all those individual instructions in a single method
+  - Since you still want to be able to say "make me breakfast, please", and have that person understand that it means "make toast", "make eggs", and "make a smoothie", you would group all those individual instructions in a single method.
   - That method might be called `makeBreakfast()`
-  - We will cover the exact syntax for a method and for the instructions inside that method in a later unit
+  - We will cover the exact syntax for a method and for the instructions inside that method in a later unit.
 - A class is a grouping of methods.
-In our previous `makeBreakfast()` example, we might have a class that represents a chef, and that class may contain the instructions to `makeBreakfast()` as well as the instructions to `makeLunch()` and `makeDinner()`
+In our previous `makeBreakfast()` example, we might have a class that represents a chef, and that class may contain the instructions to `makeBreakfast()` as well as the instructions to `makeLunch()` and `makeDinner()`.
-- Java comes with some pre-defined methods that we get to use to access existing functionality
+- Java comes with some pre-defined methods that we get to use to access existing functionality.
-  - For example, Java gives us pre-defined methods to print characters to the screen, perform standard math operations, or even send data over a network connection
+  - For example, Java gives us pre-defined methods to print characters to the screen, perform standard math operations, or even send data over a network connection.
-- Dot notation: access a specific method inside a specific class (we will discuss the difference between a class and an object in a later unit)
+- Dot notation: access a specific method inside a specific class (we will discuss the difference between a class and an object in a later unit).
-- Example: `System.out.println()`
+- Example: `System.out.println()`.
-  - `System` is a class that comes with the JDK
+  - `System` is a class that comes with the JDK.
-  - `out` is an object in that class
+  - `out` is an object in that class.
-  - `println` is a method on that object
+  - `println` is a method on that object.
-  - The `()` allow us to pass information to the method
+  - The `()` allow us to pass information to the method.
-- A parameter is information we pass to a method
+- A parameter is information we pass to a method.
-- In our example, we are passing the text we want to print on the screen to the `println` method
+- In our example, we are passing the text we want to print on the screen to the `println` method.
-- Finally, the `;` is how most instructions end in Java
+- Finally, the `;` is how most instructions end in Java.

 Put it all together, and you have the following line from our sample class
 above: